-Gorgeous, easy-going, and surprisingly easy to care for, black Persian cats make wonderful pets.
-Because they are so laid back, they usually get along with kids and other pets, although they won’t be fond of rough and tumble playtime.
+Since they’re gorgeous, easy-going, and surprisingly easy to care for, black Persian cats make lovely pets.
+Because they are so laid back, they usually get along with kids and other pets but aren’t fond of rough handling.

 The most high-maintenance part of caring for a black Persian is keeping their coat in good shape.
-They will require regular brushing to prevent them from becoming matted and tangled.
-Some owners opt to shave their cats into a “lion cut,” especially in the warmer months.
+They require regular brushing to prevent their fur from becoming matted and tangled.
+Some owners give their cats a “lion cut,” especially in the warmer months.

 Black Persians are easy to share a house with because they are so mellow.
 They love hanging out with their people and are perfectly content to nap most of the day away.
-It’s always safest for any cat to live indoors but this is especially true for black Persians because they are so laid back.
+It’s always safest for any cat to live indoors, but that is especially true for black Persians because they are so laid back.

 One thing to be aware of with black Persian cats is that they are prone to several health conditions, some of them serious.
 Unfortunately, the popularity of the cats has led to an explosion of breeding, not all of which has been done responsibly.
 Choose your breeder carefully when buying a Black Persian cat.